 Stomas and sex

 If you have a stoma it may change the way you feel about your body.
 You may also have concerns about how your partner will react.
 Try to talk to your partner about the way you are feeling.
 Talking can help to ease your anxiety.
 If you need more advice, talk to your doctor.
-He or she can refer you for special counselling if you feel it would help.
+They can refer you for special counselling if you feel it would help.

 Food and drink